The Takeaway:

 Smugdesk High Back Mesh Recliner

-Smugdesk is another one of those little companies you may not have heard of, but if you look at the breakdown of the chair’s score, you’ll see that it’s exceptionally capable and well-rounded, with the only thing dragging its final score down being the lack of brand heft and recognition.
+Smugdesk is another one of those little companies you may not have heard of, but if you look at the breakdown of the chair’s score, you’ll see that it’s competent and well-rounded, with the only thing dragging its final score down being the lack of brand heft and recognition.
 Functionally, this is a great little chair.

 Let’s start by reviewing the core statistics that define the model: